beauhodes/beauhodes.github.io/_posts/2021-06-30-flashloans.md

 Anyone can get a flash loan through protocols that offer them and have sufficient reserves of capital to offer.
 Aave, dYdX, Uniswap, and Pancakeswap are some of the most common that offer smart contract support for flash loans.
 There are also some more user-friendly interfaces like Collateral Swap, Furucombo, and DeFi Saver.
 However, it’s easiest to understand flash loans by looking “under the hood” at the smart contracts.

 ### **Coding a flash loan**
 In order to obtain a flash loan, you would usually deploy your own contract.
 As an example, I’ve put together a short smart contract, shown below, that uses Aave<sup>1</sup> to obtain a flash loan for 10 ether worth of DAI.
 If ETH was priced at $2000, we’d be getting a flash loan of about $200,000.
 Keep in mind that this code should not be used in production and it has not been error checked/audited.
 Additionally, you'd probably want to make it more customizable than this, but it's easier to understand with things like the amount hard-coded in.
-Let’s walk through how the contract works.
+Let’s walk through how the contract works - I'll post the full contract code below, and then pull out sections to look through in more detail.

 ```solidity
 pragma solidity 0.6.12;